MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/quick-start-org-service-console-app.md

 You can find SDK for .NET sample code in our GitHub repository at [PowerApps-Samples/dataverse/orgsvc](https://github.com/microsoft/PowerApps-Samples/tree/master/dataverse/orgsvc).

-### User ServiceClient extensions
+### Use ServiceClient extensions

-In addition to implementing the [IOrganizationService interface](xref:Microsoft.Xrm.Sdk.IOrganizationService), [ServiceClient)](xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient) offers extension methods and beyond the core methods defined by `IOrganizationService`.
+In addition to implementing the [IOrganizationService interface](xref:Microsoft.Xrm.Sdk.IOrganizationService), [ServiceClient](xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient) offers extension methods beyond the core methods defined by `IOrganizationService` and the capability to enable logging with [ILogger](xref:Microsoft.Extensions.Logging.ILogger).
 [Learn more about using ServiceClient](../sdk-client-transition.md)

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]